anharathoi/mealbuddy/README.md

   end
 ```

-Additionally, users are restricted by the `MealController` in that they can only update the meals where they were the `current_user` at the time they were created
-- The database is held securely on the Heroku server and the key does not form part of the deployed code.
+- Additionally, the database is held securely on the Heroku server and the key does not form part of the deployed code.

 ---
 ### **Research what your legal obligations are in relation to handling user data.**